A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Numerical Experiments

 To further illustrate the effectiveness of Algorithm \ref{alg:evd-main}, we also implement Algorithm \ref{alg:rcJacobi} and Algorithm \ref{alg:evd-main} in parallel.
 Here, we utilize NVIDIA cuSOLVER library \footnote{https://docs.nvidia.com/cuda/cusolver} and NVIDIA cuBLAS library\footnote{https://docs.nvidia.com/cuda/cublas} and the parallel ordering of the rotation set $\{(i,j)\;|\; 1\le i<j\le n\}$ can be taken as some non-overlapping order, e.g., the merry-go-round ordering $(i,j) = (1,2), (3,4),\ldots,(n-1,n),(1,4),\ldots,(n-3,n-1),(1,6),\ldots,(n,n-2)$.
-For a fair comparison, all algorithms were rewritten as mex-files and compiled by the corresponding MATLAB command `mex' or `mexcuda'.
 The pre-processing stage in Steps 1--3 of Algorithm \ref{alg:evd-main} was implemented on the NVIDIA CUDA routine, where the function `{\tt cusolverDnSsyevd}` was employed as the eigensolver in precision $\upsilon$ and the MGS method was replaced by the Householder QR factorization, which can theoretically guarantee higher orthogonality \cite[\S 5.2]{Golub.VanLoan-2013}.

-The numerical results for Example \ref{ex1} with different $n$ are displayed in Tables \ref{tab:JacobiEVDcuda-GPU1024}--\ref{tab:JacobiEVDcuda-GPU4096}.
+The numerical results for Example \ref{ex1} with different $n$ are displayed in Tables \ref{tab:JacobiEVDcuda-GPU2048}--\ref{tab:JacobiEVDcuda-GPU4096}.
 Here, ``{\tt CT-Pre.}" means the running time for the pre-processing stage in Steps 1--3 of (parallel) Algorithm \ref{alg:evd-main} and ``{\tt CT-J.}" means the running time for the stage of the Jacobi procedure of (parallel) Algorithm \ref{alg:evd-main} or (parallel) Algorithm \ref{alg:rcJacobi}.
-We see from Tables \ref{tab:JacobiEVDcuda-GPU1024}--\ref{tab:JacobiEVDcuda-GPU4096} that, as parallel Algorithm \ref{alg:rcJacobi}, parallel Algorithm \ref{alg:evd-main} can significantly improve the efficiency of Algorithm \ref{alg:evd-main}.
+We see from Tables \ref{tab:JacobiEVDcuda-GPU2048}--\ref{tab:JacobiEVDcuda-GPU4096} that, as parallel Algorithm \ref{alg:rcJacobi}, parallel Algorithm \ref{alg:evd-main} can significantly improve the efficiency of Algorithm \ref{alg:evd-main}.
 As expected, Algorithm \ref{alg:evd-main} (parallel version, respectively) works much better than Algorithm \ref{alg:rcJacobi} (parallel version, respectively) in terms of the total computing time.